htdebeer/pandocomatic/index.md

 ----------------

-I would like to thank [Ian](https://github.com/iandol) for his contributions of patches, bug reports, fixes, and suggestions.
+I would like to thank [Ian](https://github.com/iandol) for his contribution of patches, bug reports, fixes, and suggestions.
 With your help pandocomatic is growing beyond a simple tool for personal use into a useful addition to the pandoc ecosystem.